zoranzaric/bup/Documentation/bup-ftp.md

 :   download the contents of *filename* and save it to disk
     as *localname*.
 If *localname* is omitted, uses *filename* as the local name.

 mget *filenames...*
 :   download the contents of the given *filenames* and
     stores them to disk under the same names.
 The filenames may contain Unix filename globs (`*`, `?`, etc.)

+du [-h] [*path*]
+:   print the Disk Usage of a file of a folder, both before
+    deduplication and after deduplication.
+Deduplication here means "how would the deduplication fare if I were to process that file/folder _only_.
+If -h is given, prints the disk usage in human format (B, kiB, MiB, GiB, TiB)

 help
 :   print a list of available commands